 In September 2014, a case challenging RIRSA was commenced by the Rhode Island State Troopers Association and Rhode Island State Troopers Association ex rel.
 Kevin M. Grace and Ernest E. Adams in Superior Court against the State and ERSRI as co-defendants.
-In 2019, the co-defendants filed motions to dismiss.
-The hearing on the motions to dismiss were heard December 13, 2019.
-A decision on the motions has not been rendered.
+In 2019, the co-defendants filed motions to dismiss, which were granted in part.
+The co-defendants have filed motions for summary judgment, which remain pending.
+In the meantime, plaintiffs have sought discovery and co-defendants have moved for a protective order on the basis that the Court should rule on the pending motions for summary judgment, which would obviate the need for discovery.
+A hearing on the discovery issue took place on September 9th and the Court agreed with defendants to stay all discovery pending a hearing and decision on summary judgment.
+The parties anticipate a hearing on summary judgment in early 2023.